-Pranita Tamma, MD, MHS, discusses the motivations comparing ceftolozane-tazobactam vs ceftazidime-avibactam and findings of 1 observational study.
+Pranita Tamma, MD, MHS, discusses the motivations comparing ceftolozane-tazobactam vs ceftazidime-avibactam and findings of one observational study.

-This is the first in a series with Pranita Tamma, MD, MHS, associate professor of Pediatrics in the Division of Pediatric Infectious Diseases at The Johns Hopkins University School of Medicine, as a discussion around these antibiotic therapies for gram-negative resistant Pseudomonas aeruginosa infections and the latest data supporting these decisions.
+This is the first in a series with Pranita Tamma, MD, MHS, associate professor of pediatrics in the Division of Pediatric Infectious Diseases at The Johns Hopkins University School of Medicine, and is a discussion around these antibiotic therapies for gram-negative resistant Pseudomonas aeruginosa infections and the latest data supporting these decisions.

-In one retrospective observational study, which compared ceftolozane-tazobactam and ceftazidime-avibactam, and was funded by the NIH, the findings showed similar 30-day mortality rates but higher resistance emergence in the ceftolozane-tazobactam group (38% vs. 25%).
+In one retrospective observational study, which compared ceftolozane-tazobactam and ceftazidime-avibactam, and was funded by the National Institutes of Health (NIH), the findings showed similar 30-day mortality rates but higher resistance emergence in the ceftolozane-tazobactam group (38% vs 25%).
 Tamma was the senior investigator on this trial.

-Enclosed below are responses around a conversation with her around this trial as well as other data on this topic.
+Enclosed below are responses from a conversation with her around this trial as well as other data on this topic.

 Contagion: What were the key motivations for conducting a head-to-head comparison of ceftolozane-tazobactam and ceftazidime-avibactam in treating difficult-to-treat resistant (DTR) P aeruginosa infections?

-Tamma: We really wanted to compare the clinical outcomes of these 2 drugs that clinicians are preferentially deciding amongst for treating DTR pseudomonas, and we also wanted to understand how likely emergence of resistance will be.
+Tamma: We really wanted to compare the clinical outcomes of these 2 drugs that clinicians are preferentially deciding among for treating DTR Pseudomonas, and we also wanted to understand how likely emergence of resistance will be.
 We had a smaller previous study that only looked at ceftolozane-tazobactam, but it was 28 patients exposed to this drug and with clinical infections with DTR Pseudomonas.
 And we found, surprisingly, that for half of the patients, even though their index Pseudomonas isolate was susceptible to ceftolozane-tazobactam, they developed isolates in the next 30 days with resistance to the drug.
-And it was pretty impressive the resistance MICs would go from like .5 to greater than 256 so we wanted to see how frequently this actually happened by looking at a larger cohort.
-And although by comparing it with ceftazidime-avibactam, to put the results in context, the study we did was funded by the NIH and I think that's important because there have been 2 other observational studies in the past year or 2 that have answered addressed a similar question, comparing outcomes of ceftolozane-tazobactam and ceftazidime-avibactam.
+And it was pretty impressive: The resistance MICs [minimum inhibitory concentrations] would go from 0.5 to greater than 256, so we wanted to see how frequently this actually happened by looking at a larger cohort, although by comparing it with ceftazidime-avibactam.
+To put the results in context, the study we did was funded by the NIH, and I think that's important because there have been 2 other observational studies in the past year or two that have answered [and] addressed a similar question, comparing outcomes of ceftolozane-tazobactam and ceftazidime-avibactam.
 We felt that it was important to go into this unbiased.
-We didn't actually have a hypothesis of which drug might perform better, or which drug might lead to less resistance.
+We didn't actually have a hypothesis of which drug might perform better or which drug might lead to less resistance.

 Contagion: The study found similar 30-day mortality rates between the 2 treatment groups.
 What does this suggest about their comparative effectiveness in managing DTR infections?

-We also chose mortality, as opposed to clinical cure, because we feel like it's the most objective endpoint.
-There's no subjectivity involved, especially when you're talking about an observational study, which is open label, where we know exactly what people received, you could imagine that most of the patients in our study, and the other 2 observational studies recently published had pneumonia.
-Pneumonia can be very subjective, because cultures can stay positive for days or weeks because of colonization, noninfection.
+We also chose mortality, as opposed to clinical cure, because we feel like it's the most objective end point.
+There's no subjectivity involved, especially when you're talking about an observational study, which is open label, where we know exactly what people received.
+You could imagine that most of the patients in our study and the other 2 observational studies recently published had pneumonia.
+Pneumonia can be very subjective because cultures can stay positive for days or weeks because of colonization, noninfection.
 Patients can stay on a ventilator because of other underlying conditions.
-They can stay in the ICU because of chemotherapy, adverse events, and all sorts of other reasons like a concomitant influenza infection, etc. It becomes very hard, even if we try to make definitions for clinical cure to decide, and even in clinical trials, sometimes what the investigators consider cure, and independent adjudications committee consider cure have significant differences.
-So that's why we chose to look at mortality as our primary endpoint.
+They can stay in the ICU [intensive care unit] because of chemotherapy, adverse events, and all sorts of other reasons like a concomitant influenza infection, etc. It becomes very hard, even if we try to make definitions for clinical cure to decide, and even in clinical trials, sometimes what the investigators consider cure and independent adjudications committees consider cure have significant differences.
+So that's why we chose to look at mortality as our primary end point.
 And you know, it was nice to see that there wasn't a difference in mortality.

 The conversation was edited for grammar and clarity.